tbor111/teresaborcuch.github.io/_posts/blog/2016-12-11-Billboard-Top-100-Analysis.md

 ### Most Popular Genres (for those with n > 1)
 * Most Songs in Top 100: Rock
+* Highest Average Ranking: Rock
 * Longest Average Time in Top 100: Latin
-* Highest Average Ranking: R&B
 * Shortest Time Til Peak: R&B

+I conclude that genres tend to follow a similar arc in popularity over their duration in the Top 100 list.
+Rock, Country, and Rap tracks lasted the longest, and

-I conclude that there are several ways to assess popularity of songs on the Billboard Top 100 list, and that no one genre dominates in longevity, number of songs on the list, or average ranking.
-Although Rock has the most songs and the longest average duration on the list, R&B songs tend to rank higher and peak more quickly.
+there are several ways to assess popularity of songs on the Billboard Top 100 list, and that no one genre dominates in longevity, number of songs on the list, or average ranking.
+Although Rock has the most songs, Latin songs last the longest on the list, and R&B songs tend to peak more quickly.
 Demographic info on the average listener to either of these genres may contribute more insight into the different ranking patterns of songs in these two genres.